Major League Baseball Players Association: Marvin Miller era (1966–1983)

-The Donald Fehr era (1985–2009)
+Donald Fehr era (1985–2009)

 After Miller retired, Ken Moffett became the new executive director in December 1982, but in November 1983 he was dismissed, and Marvin Miller was named interim director.
-Donald Fehr was named acting director in December 1983.
-Miller supported a strong antidrug policy, whereas Fehr opposed penalizing players.
+Donald Fehr, who joined the MLBPA as general counsel in 1977, was named acting director in December 1983.

-The MLBPA under Donald Fehr filed several grievances against MLB owners.
-In the late 1980s MLB owners were accused of collusion to prevent player salaries from rising.
+The MLBPA under Fehr filed several grievances against MLB owners.
+In the late 1980s, MLB owners were accused of collusion to prevent player salaries from rising.
 The MLBPA filed grievances against the owners in 1986 and 1987.
-In 1987, arbitrator Tom Roberts found that owners had violated the terms of the Basic Agreement with players later being awarded a total of $10.5 million.
-In 1989, arbitrator George Nicolau found that owners had violated the Basic Agreement on the second grievance with players awarded $38 million.
+In 1987, arbitrator Tom Roberts found that owners had violated the terms of the Basic Agreement, with players later being awarded $10.5 million.
+In 1989, arbitrator George Nicolau found that owners had violated the Basic Agreement on the second grievance, with players awarded $38 million.

 In 1988, the MLBPA filed another grievance against the owners for colluding to control player salaries.
 The MLBPA claims that the owners created an information bank to share information on players and restrain salaries.
-The MLBPA won this grievance in 1990 with a settlement being reached to award players a total of $280 million in damages for the collusion.
+The MLBPA won this grievance in 1990, with a settlement being reached to award players a total of $280 million in damages for the collusion.

-Under Fehr the MLBPA dealt with a 32 day lockout by MLB owners.
-Also under Fehr, the Players Association participated in a 232 day players strike in 1994 over player salaries.
-While Fehr was MLBPA director player salaries rose from an average of over $400,000 to $3 million.
+Under Fehr, the MLBPA dealt with a 32-day lockout by MLB owners in 1990.
+The MLBPA participated in a 232-day players strike in 1994 and 1995.
+While Fehr led the MLBPA, player salaries rose from an average of $413,000 to almost $3 million.
 The Collective Bargaining Agreements in 2002 and 2006 were reached without a strike by the players or a lockout by the owners.
-This was a period of 16 years without labor disputes by either side.
+This was a period of 16 years without a work stoppage by either side.

-Donald Fehr was also a contributor in the creation and developing of the World Baseball Classic, an international tournament for baseball.
-In 2009, Donald Fehr resigned from the position of director, while the players selected Michael Weiner to take his place.
+Fehr was also a contributor in the creation of the World Baseball Classic international baseball tournament.